Luiserebii/compound-protocol-docs/src/troubleshooting/compound-eureka.md

 This is unfortunately a bug in Eureka that has to be worked around.
 [Setting the gas price manually](../deploy-compound.md#increasing-gas-price) is one way to attempt to avoid this error.

-If the recurrent breaking is too difficult to tolerate, you can also attempt to write a deployment script yourself. **LINK FOR read here to learn more about the deployment, under the hood***
+If the recurrent breaking is too difficult to tolerate, you can also attempt to write a deployment script yourself.
+It may help to look at the [Under the Hood](../under-the-hood/README.md) section to learn about the low-level executions ran by Eureka.

 ## General Solution